dinxsh/cyber-attacks/README.md

 # phishing demo

-phishing using instagram demo.
+phishing with instagram demo.

-for educational purposes don't do bad things!
+for educational purposes only, don't do bad things!